-You have a very high preference for auditory learning.
-This means you like to learn by listening.
-You can probably focus on and remember almost all of the information you hear.
-Use the recommendations below to take advantage of this ability.
+You do not prefer auditory learning.
+This means you do not like to learn by listening.
+You probably find it difficult to focus on and remember information that you hear.
+However, you can get better with practice.
+Use the recommendations below.